-Faith in Action was started by two members of Crawley Baptist Church, Martin and Sally Jeffree.
-It was registered as a charity in 1986 after Martin, who was an airline pilot at the time, took two months unpaid leave and went to work with Mission Aviation Fellowship in Dodoma, Tanzania.
-While Martin was in Tanzania, he was very challenged by the poverty all around him and especially the need for clothing.
-When he came home, he left all his clothing behind and came home with an empty suitcase.
+Faith in Action was registered as a charity in 1986 after Martin Jeffree, who was an airline pilot at the time, took two months unpaid leave and went to work with Mission Aviation Fellowship in Dodoma, Tanzania.
+While Martin was there, he was challenged by the surrounding poverty and especially the need for clothing.
+On leaving, he left all his clothing behind and came home with an empty suitcase.

-After his return to the UK, Martin and Sally felt that God was leading them to continue sending relief consignments to the contacts that Martin had made in Tanzania.
-God also spoke clearly to say that they should not seek to multiply this work or ask for any financial support, but should instead trust Him to both promote and to provide for this work.
-Within about five years sixty packing groups had been set up in the UK, two in the US and one in Denmark and relief consignments were being sent to seven different countries in East Africa.
+After his return to the UK, Martin and his wife, Sally, felt that God was leading them to continue sending relief consignments to the contacts that Martin had made in Tanzania.
+Within about five years sixty packing groups had been set up in the UK and in two other countries.

-More recently the focus has been on working with the Faith in Action Church in Malawi, an unrelated organisation, and in providing funds for a variety of both spiritual and also development projects predominantly in an area in the very south of Malawi called the Lower Shire.
+More recently the focus has been on working with the Faith in Action Church in Malawi, led by Pastor Lameck Msamange, providing funds for a variety of both spiritual and development projects, predominantly in an area in the very south of Malawi, called the Lower Shire.

-A total of 1,941 Bibles and 31,789 Bible studies have now been distributed in six prisons and many reports have been received of the transformation that these Bibles and studies have brought about within these prisons.
+Besides involvement in a number of different community development projects, a total of 2,361 Bibles and 38,065 Bible studies have now been distributed in nine prisons in Malawi and many reports have been received of the transformation that these Bibles and studies have brought about within these prisons.
 Many inmates have become Christians.
 We also understand that these prisons are now peaceful and far fewer prisoners are trying to escape.
 Pastors from the Faith in Action Church have also been given an open invitation to go into the prisons and to hold meetings there.